-The condo dec also details the common elements of the building, like the lobby and outdoor areas, as well as limited common elements, such as balconies, terraces, and patios.
+The condo dec also describes the common elements of the building, such as the lobby and outdoor areas, as well as limited common elements, including balconies, terraces, and patios.
+Easements are also included.
+They give residents the ability to pass through the building and other rights.

 Finally, the condo dec includes a number of important schedules: